ibe-uw/BaNaNA/README.md

 ```

-## Configurate BaNaNA
+## Configure BaNaNA

-Adjust the run for your specific case by modifing options in the `config.yaml` file. ***The exemplary config file is located in the `suppl` folder.***
+Adjust the run for your specific case by modifying options in the `config.yaml` file. ***The exemplary config file is located in the `suppl` folder.***

 * `sample_name`: Provide names of you samples.

 The names should not contain any special signs except `-` and `_`.
-Also they need to be the same as the names of the FASTQ files.
+Also, they need to be the same as the names of the FASTQ files.
 For example, if your files are `BAB10.fastq` and `MIK3.fastq`, then the `sample_name` option should look like this:

 ```
 sample_name: